Condition expressions¶

 The version_distance function allows matching based on how far behind a component's version

 is from the latest known version.
-The distance is specified using a VersionDistance object with epoch, major,
+Specify the distance using a VersionDistance object with epoch, major,

 minor, and patch fields.